An Ultimate Guide to Web Application Architecture

 Web Application Architecture Best Practices & Tools

-Designing an architecture is just the first step, but the success of your web application depends a lot on the architectural patterns you choose.
+Designing an architecture is just the first step, but the success of your web-based application depends a lot on the architectural patterns you choose.
 Mind you, replicating strategies of popular web apps can do more damage than good, for oftentimes they don’t complement your business requirements.
 To avoid such circumstances, there are few best practices you can follow.
 Ensure that your web app’s architecture has:

 - System flexibility and efficiency